 After that, we will need to enable VSCode repository:

 Whenever a repository is added to the system.
-The final step is to run the installation command for the Visual Studio Code package, which is mentioned below:
+The final step is to run the installation command for the VSCode Ubuntu, which is mentioned below:

 Executing commands through the terminal provides us with a quick way to do anything, including using Snap’s utilities.
 So, I think you should install this code editor by using command after open terminal:

-After the process installation is finished, It means the Visual Studio Code is installed successfully on your Ubuntu machine.
+After the process installation is finished, It means the VSCode is installed successfully on your Ubuntu machine.

-After installing VSCode, you can now open this application by searching
+After installing VSCode Ubuntu, you can now open this application by searching

 Activities and click its icon to launch.
 When you open it, a window like this appear: